A multitude of resources are available for students in the Center for Intercultural Studies.

 The journal publishes alternative perspectives from academics and practitioners on all aspects of development and globalization, and attempts to integrate the best development research from across different fields with contributions from scholars in developing and developed countries.
 Submissions benefit from fast decision time (first round decisions are generally made in 12-16 weeks).
 Published articles enjoy extensive electronic dissemination to readers around the world.

 Globalisation for the Common Good is dedicated to promote ethical, moral and spiritual values into the areas of economics, commerce, trade and international relations amongst others, as well as personal virtues, to advance understanding and action on major global issues by civil society, the private enterprise, the public sector, governments, and national and international institutions, leading to the promotion of collaborative policy solutions to the challenges posed by globalisation.

 We are committed to the idea that the marketplace is not just an economic sphere, ‘it is a region of the human spirit'.
-We view the problem and challenge of globalisation not only from an economic point of view, but also from ethical, spiritual and theological perspectives.
-Globalisation for the common good is predicated on a global economy of sharing and community, grounded in an economic value system whose aim is generosity and the promotion of a just distribution of the world's goods, services, natural resources, and wealth.
+We view the problem and challenge of globalization not only from an economic point of view, but also from ethical, spiritual and theological perspectives.
+Globalization for the common good is predicated on a global economy of sharing and community, grounded in an economic value system whose aim is generosity and the promotion of a just distribution of the world's goods, services, natural resources, and wealth.

 Journal of Globalization Studies

 The "Journal of Globalization Studies" is a new international peer-reviewed journal distinguished by its focus on the systemic aspects of globalization processes in particular geographic, social, cultural and historical contexts.